BigRoofus/TRADR/README.md

 Another reason for allowing multiple concurrent positions are the complex [grid systems](https://admiralmarkets.com/education/articles/forex-strategy/forex-grid-trading-strategy-explained) some traders use that involve having dozens of positions open at the same time.
 Though you could argue that grid systems aren't really day-trading, we saw no reason not to allow them.

 ### Flat (All, 50%, or 25%)
-Flatting closes out positions, in whole or in part.
+Flatting is the only way to close out positions, in whole or in part.
+Remember that buying or selling always adds to your current position and increases the amount of capital you have invested.
 Reasons for closing out trades a bit at at time include [scaling out](https://www.investopedia.com/terms/s/scale-out.asp).

 ### Reverse
 Completely closes out your position(s) and opens an identically sized position in the opposite direction.